CyVerse-learning-materials/learning-materials-home/docs/ds/de/check_data.md

 You can see how much data you are storing in the Data Store from the Resource Usage area of the Discovery Environment Home screen.
 But what if you want to delete some large folders, or check for duplicate files?
 The DataHog app can help you understand more about the size of the folders and files you have in the Data Store.

-## Resource Usage view Discovery Environment
+## :material-speedometer: Resource Usage view Discovery Environment

 Log into the [Discovery Environment](https://de.cyverse.org/de/).
 After logging in, your resource usage will be displayed on the main page.

-## Checking Folder Size using DataHog
+## :material-speedometer: Checking Folder Size using DataHog

 1. Log into the [Discovery Environment](https://de.cyverse.org/de/).
 1. Click on the ![App Icon](../../assets/de/menu_items/appsIcon.png){width=25} to view or browse Apps.